Metri-Co/Diabetes_prediction/README.md

 Hi!
 Here I developed Machine Learning models for diabetes II prediction.
 The dataset was taken from Kaggle: https://www.kaggle.com/datasets/houcembenmansour/predict-diabetes-based-on-diagnostic-measures

-You can take the programm with no data augmentation `` or the augmente `` to reproduce or improve this work.
+You can take the programm with no data augmentation `diabetes_nonaugmented.py` or the augmented dataset `diabetes.py` to reproduce or improve this work.

 ## Motivation
 The main motivation of this work was to practice feature engineering, data augmentation, feature selection, and model selection.
 Moreover, I am a Nutritionist, so I was very excited for creating a possible auxiliar tool for my colleagues.
 One of the main reasons why I selected this dataset is because it use normal anthropometric and biochemical tests that most of the nutritionist can have in handly.